MattSegal/devblog/content/no-right-way-to-write-tests.md

 ## High level integration tests

 To me, integration tests are when you test a whole feature, end-to-end.
 You are testing a system of components (functions, classes, modules, libraries) and the _integrations_ between them.
-I think this style of testing often provides more bang-for-buck than a set of unit tests, because the integration tests cover a lot of different components with less code, and they check for behaviours that you actually care about.
+I think this style of testing can provide more bang-for-buck than a set of unit tests, because the integration tests cover a lot of different components with less code, and they check for behaviours that you actually care about.
+This is more "top down" approach to testing, compared to the "bottom up" style of unit tests.

 Calling back to my earlier Django example, an integration test wouldn't test any independent behaviour of the the `Person` or `PersonSerializer` classes.
 Instead, we would test them by exercising a code path where they are used in combination.
 For example, we would want to make sure that a GET request asking for a specific Person by their id returns the correct data.
 Here's the API code to be tested: